Geolavor/leads-generator-app/README.md

 ## Features

-* 📁 **AI** (Premium) We classify websites, with the life of AI.
+* 📁 **AI** (Soon) We classify websites, with the life of AI.
 This allows us to better match prospects.
 * 🔄 **Live search** Prospects are searched in real time.
 That's why LeadBrowser is better than Hunter.io and Snov.io.
-* 🙌 **Linkedin** (Premium) We search for companies first.
+* 🙌 **Linkedin** We search for companies first.
 Then we check that the companies have the right people and only then do we assign the data.
 Without any extensions.
 * 🚀 **Go to market** The tool is 100% ready to enter the market.

 ![alt text](https://github.com/LeadBrowser/app/blob/main/images/dashboard.png?raw=true)